(Ol Doinyo Nyukie)

 Shield volcano

-Suswa is the southern most caldera in the Kenyan Rift Valley.
-There is a 12 x 8 km caldera with the rim at an altitude of 1890 m.
+Suswa volcano contains the southern-most caldera in the Kenyan (Gregory) Rift Valley.
+It contains a 12 x 8 km caldera with the rim at an altitude of 1890 m.
+Suswa is the closest active volcano to Nairobi, the capital of Kenya (50 km).
+Future eruptions of the volcano may have a significant effect on the city.

-The volcano contains an unusual island-block abd caldera structure which is also seen at Poseidonius and Gassendi craters on the moon.
+Suswa volcano contains an unusual island-block and caldera structure which is also seen at Poseidonius and Gassendi craters on the moon.

 Eruptions at the volcano are divided into three periods.